 Virginia helps manage the nationwide rollout of the Foundation’s pretrial risk assessment, the PSA, as well as other tools and reforms developed by the Criminal Justice team.
 Prior to joining the Foundation, she spent nine years developing innovative, data-driven approaches to improving government systems.Read More

-Lesley is responsible for overseeing the Foundation’s legal matters and assisting the President to manage the Foundation’s staff and day-to-day operations.
-Before joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
-She assisted both public charities and private foundations with formation and compliance matters.
+Lesley is responsible for overseeing the Foundation’s operational and legal matters.
+Before joining the Foundation, she was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
 Lesley holds degrees from Yale Law School and Harvard University.Read More

 Ken helps manage the Foundation’s portfolio of strategic investments in K-12 education.
 Throughout his career, he has served in a variety of leadership roles at organizations committed to making a meaningful impact on children and families.
 Prior to joining the Foundation, Ken worked as the executive vice president of The Mind Trust, an Indianapolis-based nonprofit working to expand the number of excellent public schools so that every child has access to a high-quality education.
 Before that, he served as the chief operating officer at Conner Prairie Interactive History Park, a nationally recognized outdoor history and science museum, where he helped lead an organizational transformation that resulted in significant gains in both learning outcomes and guest satisfaction.
 Ken holds a bachelor’s degree in history from Taylor University and an MBA from Indiana University.